Regulation of self-driving cars: Legislation in North America

+Canada

 Canada is a non-signatory country to the Vienna Convention.

 At the federal level, "The Motor Vehicle Safety Act" regulates about motor vehicles which was last amended in February 2020.

 In August 2021, Transport Canada released the "Guidelines for Testing Automated Driving Systems in Canada" Version 2.0.

+Effective April 5, 2024, the province of British Columbia edited the Motor Vehicle Act to "protect vulnerable road users" which includes a section that makes it an offense to "drive or permit the driving" of automated vehicles at Level 3 automation or above.
+Maximum penalties go up to a $2000 fine and 6 months imprisonment.
+The law allows for exemptions through provincially approved pilot projects.